Dennis Sobchuk

-Dennis James Sobchuk (born January 12, 1954) is a Canadian former professional ice hockey centre who played 35 games in the National Hockey League (NHL).
+Dennis James Sobchuk (born January 12, 1954) is a Canadian former professional ice hockey centre.
+He played 35 games in the National Hockey League (NHL) and played 348 games in the World Hockey Association (WHA), most notably for the Phoenix Roadrunners.

 Early life

 Sobchuk was born in Lang, Saskatchewan.
 His older brother is Gene Sobchuk, also a professional hockey player.
 The two played together on the Cincinnati Stingers while their father, Harry Sobchuk, was the scout for the team.

 Career

 During his career, Sobchuk was a member of the Detroit Red Wings and Quebec Nordiques.
 He also played five seasons in the World Hockey Association (WHA) with the Phoenix Roadrunners, Cincinnati Stingers and Edmonton Oilers.

 His jersey number 14 is one of six numbers retired by the Regina Pats of the Western Hockey League (WHL).